ttdsuen/linux-proc-utils/README.md

 If the value cannot be fetched due to missing attributes in the target file(s) under `/proc`, the returned values will be None.

-If a value that requires conversion is fetched with the unit stated in the target file(s) under `/proc` is not supported, i.e. not one of the followings: kb, gb, tb, pb, ub, a RuntimeError exception is raised.
+For values with byte units (kb, mb, for instance) in the target file(s) under `/proc`, if the unit is not supported, i.e. not one of the followings: kb, gb, tb, pb, ub, a RuntimeError exception is raised.
 So is the case where the target file(s) do not exist.
 The last case only happens (exception being raised) if the operation is not an